 At first, getting a divorce after 4 years of marriage seemed horrible-how would I ever I ever be able to be normal after so much abuse?
 How would I ever even be able to talk about it?
 But the Atonement is miraculous.
 I can only describe it like this: I can remember things that happened in my marriage, but they pain me no more.
 It is truly amazing.

-Some people weighed in and thought I really should let him be there.
+Some people weighed in and thought I really should let him be at the birth.
 I think they thought it would make him snap out of whatever it was and get us back together, but they didn’t understand that this man had physically and emotionally abused me.
 (I was still too ashamed of staying with him for so long and still wasn’t public about that yet.)
 And if I had learned anything, it was that emotional stuff is what causes most of the complications in labor, so my attorney told him where he could go.
 Things remained tense.

 I tried to stay calm and focused.
 I didn’t want anything to interfere with my peaceful birth.

 On the day before my guess date, I felt a warm menstrual crampy feeling.
 I thought nothing of it.
 Then I realized that the tightening in my belly could possibly be surges.
 So I called my friend and she came over and we timed my surges.
 They were one minute long, 4 minutes apart for an hour.
 In the childbirth education classes I had taken, everyone always said that when that happened (4-1-1), it was time to go to the hospital.
 So we called my midwife and I called my friend Bethanie and told her to come, too.
 I was so sure I was going to have my baby in an hour with no pain at all.
 I called my doula, but she didn’t seem to be worried.
 She said, “Oh you’ve got hours.
 Check in with me in the morning.”

 I put on some comfy lingerie thingy and was lying on the bed, watching the movie and chatting with my friend.